Jackb2471152/CS-130-Final-Project/Article.md

-![Pie chart showing number of players per position](players_by_position_pie.png) This is a chart that shows how many of each player there is listed per position.
+![Pie chart showing number of players per position](players_by_position_pie.png)
+## This is a chart that shows how many of each player there is listed per position.

-![Bar chart showing average salary by position](avg_salary_by_position.png) This is a bar chart showing the average salary of each position
+![Bar chart showing average salary by position](avg_salary_by_position.png)
+## This is a bar chart showing the average salary of each position.
+By looking at this data we can see just exactly how m